Satal/XmlFileExplorer/README.md

 XmlFileExplorer
 ===============

-A file explorer that allows for information about XML files to be displayed to the user
+A file explorer that allows for information about XML files to be displayed to the user.